dkioroglou/omilayers/docs/configuration.rst

 Configuration
 =============

-By default, ``omilayers`` executes queries in a single-threaded mode.
+Regarding DuckDB, ``omilayers`` executes queries in a single-threaded mode by default.
 To change the number of threads, pass a python dictionary with the corresponding configuration setting of DuckDB:

 .. code-block:: python